 Today’s story comes from Tiffany Hackett, MD.
-Tiffany has 17 years of experience as an emergency medicine physician and 10 years of experience with Vituity.
-She serves as Vituity’s Director of Leadership and Development, founded Vituity Women in Medicine (CWIM), and is a former Medical Director.
+Tiffany has 19 years of experience as an emergency physician and 12 years of experience with Vituity.
+She serves as Vituity’s Director of Leadership and Development, founded Vituity Women in Medicine, and is a former medical director.
 She’s also a wife and mother of two.
 Talk about doing it all!

 I didn’t always think I wanted to be a doctor.
 No one in my family is in healthcare.

 When I was a little girl, I thought I wanted to be an actress.
 But looking back, I realize I really had no idea what I wanted to be.
 I'm the daughter of a teacher-turned-lawyer and an antique dealer.
 So I had teaching, advocacy, and business in my blood.

 As a kid, I’d always loved science.
 So when I went to college, I sort of fell into being premed.

 For me, medicine is applied science.
 You use your science brain and background to figure things out.
 But there’s also that human element where you're able to help people.
 It’s not a combination I went out looking for.
 But the more I experienced it, the more it drew me in.

 In undergrad, I took the MCAT and applied for medical schools like my premed peers.
 And, what do you know, I was accepted at the University of Pennsylvania.